redis/ioredis/README.md

   // Receive message Hello again! from channel music console.log('Receive message %s from channel %s', message, channel);
 });

+// There's also a event called 'messageBuffer', which is same to 'message' except
+// return buffers instead of strings. redis.on('messageBuffer', function (channel, message) {
+  // Both `channel` and `message` are buffers.
+});
 ```
 When a client issues a SUBSCRIBE or PSUBSCRIBE, that connection is put into a "subscriber" mode.
 At that point, only commands that modify the subscription set are valid.